-The 2017 American Community Survey (ACS) and Puerto Rico Community Survey (PRCS) median family income data (as opposed to household income data) are the basis of FY 2020 income limits for all areas of geography, except for the U.S. Virgin Islands and the Pacific Islands.
-The Consumer Price Index forecast published by the Congressional Budget Office (CBO) is used to bring the ACS and PRCS data forward from mid-2017 to the mid-point of the fiscal year, April 2020.
-The median family incomes and income limits in the U.S. Virgin Islands and the Pacific Islands (Guam, American Samoa and the Northern Marianas) are based on 2010 Decennial Census data which is the most current information available.
-The decennial data used for the U.S. Virgin Islands and the Pacific Islands is trended forward using the change in national median family incomes between 2009 (which is the year of the income in the decennial census) and 2017 (from the ACS).
-The same CBO forecast is then applied from mid-2017 to the mid-point of the fiscal year, April 2020.
+HUD uses the 2018 American Community Survey (ACS) and Puerto Rico Community Survey (PRCS) median family income data (as opposed to household income data) as the basis of FY 2021 Income Limits for all areas of geography, except for the U.S. Virgin Islands and Guam, American Samoa, and the Northern Marianas (the Pacific Islands).
+HUD uses the Consumer Price Index (CPI) forecast published by the Congressional Budget Office (CBO) in February 2021 to bring the ACS and PRCS data forward from mid-2018 to the mid-point of the fiscal year, April 2021.
+HUD bases the median family incomes and income limits for the U.S. Virgin Islands and the Pacific Islands on 2010 Decennial Census data which is the most current information available.
+The decennial data for the U.S. Virgin Islands and the Pacific Islands reports 2009 median family incomes.
+HUD trends these incomes forward using the change in national median family incomes between 2009 and 2018 (from the ACS).
+HUD then applies the same CBO forecast from 2018 to the mid-point of the fiscal year, April 2021.

-HUD is considering a change that would replace the CBO forecast with the economic forecast of the Office of Management and Budget (OMB), beginning with the calculation of the FY 2021 Medians.
-This OMB forecast would match the economic assumptions used in the calculation of HUD median family income estimates with assumptions used in the formulation of the Administration's Budget.
-HUD has not used OMB forecasts previously because they have not been available for public release.
+Last year HUD discussed considering a change that would replace the CBO forecast with the economic forecast of the Office of Management and Budget (OMB), beginning with the calculation of the FY 2021 Medians.
+This OMB forecast would have matched the economic assumptions used in the calculation of HUD median family income estimates with assumptions used in the formulation of the Administration's Budget and with the economic assumptions used in the calculation of Fair Market Rents (FMRs).
+However, HUD did not use the OMB economic assumptions in the calculation of the FY 2021 FMRs in the summer of 2020.
+HUD used CBO forecast assumptions because they were based on more recent economic data that measured early economic impacts of the pandemic.
+HUD will still consider using OMB forecasts instead of CBO next year.

 Public Housing/Section 8 Income Limits are used to determine the income eligibility of applicants for Public Housing, Section 8, and other programs subject to 42 USC 1437a(b)(2).
-The income limits are calculated from the HUD medians for FY 2019.
+The income limits are calculated from the HUD medians for FY 2021.